 We are now leveraging our big data smarts to deliver on the promise of IoT.
 By integrating our hyper-local weather data with Smart Home connected devices we are delievering predictive energy efficiency insight to homeowners and Utility companies.

-UPDATED By WeatherBug Meteorologists, Alexa Maines and Chad Merrill
+UPDATED By WeatherBug Meteorologists, Alexa Maines and Anthony Sagliani

-Rainfall totals of 2 to 4 inches are anticipated, with a few spots in the Sierra Nevada foothills totaling as much as 5 to 6 inches.
-In addition, wind gusts of 40 to 60 mph are possible across the Bay Area, where High Wind Watches, Warnings, and Advisories are in effect.
+Rainfall totals of 2 to 4 inches has fallen in many areas, with a few spots in the Sierra Nevada foothills totaling as much as 5 to 6 inches.
+In addition, wind gusts of 20 to 50 mph are possible across portions of central and northern California into Nevada and southern Oregon.
 These winds, combined with the rain, could lead to falling trees and power outages.

-Winter Weather Advisories and Winter Storm Watches have already been issued across the northern Rockies in portions of Idaho, Wyoming, and Colorado, where up to 2 feet of snow could fall by Tuesday night as the storm pushes well inland.
+Winter Weather Advisories and Winter Storm Watches have already been issued across the northern Rockies in portions of Idaho and Wyoming, where up to 2 feet of snow could fall by Tuesday night as the storm pushes well inland.

 There has already been impressive rain and snow totals since the storm began to sweep moisture inland Sunday evening.
-Mammoth Lakes has tallied another 16 inches of snow, Squall Valley, Calif., has seen 8 inches of new snow while the Mount Rose Ski area in Nevada has been dumped on with 16 inches of new accumulation.
+Mammoth Lakes has tallied another 16 inches of snow, Squall Valley, Calif., has seen 8 inches of new snow while a location in California north-northeast of the Mount Rose Ski Area, Nev., has received 31 inches of new snow.

-Rain has been pelting northern California, with 6.82 inches in the rain gauge since Sunday evening at Fort Hunter Liggett, 1.68 inches for Crescent City and 1.11 inches in San Francisco.
+Rain has been pelting northern California, with 11.15 inches in the rain gauge in Pescadero, Calif., 8.68 inches for Mining Ridge and 6.98 inches in Big Sur.
 Meanwhile, wind gusts have reached 79 mph at Slate Creek, Calif., 68 mph for Kneeland, Calif., and 60 mph at the Jack McNamara Field Airport in California.

 The storm will relinquish its grip on the West Coast by the middle of the week before yet another storm pushes inland just in time for the weekend.